Regulatory Environment

 Intellectual Property Rights (IPR) Protection

 Saudi Arabia has not appeared on the Special 301 Report’s Priority Watch List since April 2022.
-The Saudi Authority for Intellectual Property (SAIP) has taken steps to improve the IP ecosystem in Saudi Arabia, including publishing its IP enforcement procedures; increasing enforcement against counterfeit and pirated goods and online pirated content; creating specialized IP enforcement courts with trained judges and expedited timelines; conducting strong IP awareness, outreach, training, and support; setting up a centralized committee to coordinate IP enforcement actions across multiple authorities; and training IP specialists in 76 different authorities to increase government compliance with IP laws.
-However, challenges remain for U.S. companies wishing to protect and enforce their IPR.
-Stakeholders continue to raise concerns that the Saudi Arabia Food and Drug Authority (SFDA) granted marketing approval to domestic companies for subsequent versions of registered products, without requiring the submission of data that meets the same requirements applied to the initial applicant, despite the period of protection provided to the initial applicant by Saudi regulations.
-The SFDA has not granted these concerning marketing approvals since October 2020, and the United States will continue to closely monitor SFDA’s actions in this area.
+The Saudi Authority for Intellectual Property (SAIP) has taken steps to improve the IP ecosystem in Saudi Arabia, including publishing its IP enforcement procedures, increasing enforcement actions against counterfeits and pirated goods (including online content), establishing specialized IP enforcement courts with trained judges and expedited case timelines, and conducting strong IP awareness, outreach, and capacity building programs.
+SAIP has set up a centralized committee to coordinate IP enforcement actions across multiple authorities and trained IP specialists in 76 different authorities to increase government compliance with IP laws.
+Despite this progress, challenges remain for U.S. companies seeking to protect and enforce their IPR in Saudi Arabia.
+Stakeholders continue to raise concerns that the Saudi Food and Drug Authority (SFDA) granted marketing approvals for generic drugs without requiring the submission of data that meets the same requirements applied to the originator company, despite the period of protection granted to the originator drug by Saudi regulations.
+The SFDA has not granted such marketing approvals since October 2020.

 Cross-Border Data Flows & Privacy